 The memory of both my kids’ drop-offs has coalesced into JOY + PRIDE + LOOK AT HOW MAGNIFICENT THEY ARE + WOW, WE MADE IT.
 Each time, we problem-solved together, laughed a lot, and shared tender moments I’ll treasure forever.

 When I revisit the swirl of emotion during those times, however, the specifics were more complicated.

 With my son, drop-off was an awkward dance between fussing and stepping back.
 My husband and I wanted to support him without smothering, but it was tricky.
 I missed the mark more than once.
-I had moments of irritation and mopiness.
-I had a fleeting worry that our presence made the whole process harder on my son.
-But in the end I was so grateful we made the move together (so was he).
+I had moments of irritation and straight-up moping.
+I worried that our presence made the whole process harder on my son.
+But in the end I was grateful we made the move together (so was he).

 When it was time to say good-bye, his courage and readiness was something to behold.
 It steadied me as I sat, relieved but numb, on the flight home.

 When we dropped our daughter off, my husband and I were more calm and efficient, which helped make up for some of my COVID anxiety.
 This was the first time since the pandemic began that we’d traveled by plane and spent time in crowded surroundings.
 I was terrified one of us would get sick and torpedo her move into the dorm and first week of school.
 My daughter had already lost so much to the pandemic.
 I desperately wanted this to be okay for her.

 I also couldn’t bear the thought that this pinnacle of a parenting milestone — dropping my youngest kid off at college — could be snatched away from me.

 It’s strange to recall that feeling, because the COVID landscape and our approach to it is different now.
 But it defined that moment for me.
 My daughter handled it much better than I did (I wish I could say otherwise).